-Built on the Adobe Experience Platform, Adobe’s Real-time Customer Data Platform (Real-time CDP) helps companies bring together known and anonymous data from multiple enterprise sources in order to create customer profiles that can be used to provide personalized customer experiences across all channels and devices in real-time.
+Built on the Adobe Experience Platform, Adobe’s real-time customer data platform helps companies bring together known and anonymous data from multiple enterprise sources to create customer profiles.
+These profiles can then be used to provide personalized experiences across all channels and devices in real-time.

-Please note that the sending of additional custom attributes may cause data points concerns.
-We advise speaking with your respective rep for a better understanding of this potential data point increase.
+Note that the sending of additional custom attributes may cause data points concerns.
+We advise speaking with your respective rep to better understand this potential data point increase.

 Step 2: Provide Braze token

-In the account step, provide your Braze account token API key.
-For more information on how to obtain your API key in the Braze REST API Key Overview.
-Enter this key and click Connect to destination.
+In the Account step, provide your Braze API key and click Connect to destination.

 Step 3: Authentication

-Next, you will be presented with the Authentication step.
-Here, you must enter your Braze connection details:
+Next, in the Authentication step, you must enter your Braze connection details:

 - Name: Enter the name you would like to recognize this destination by in the future.